JupiterOne/graph-crowdstrike/docs/jupiterone-io/index.md

 | Device Sensor Agent     | `crowdstrike_sensor` : `HostAgent`            |
 | Sensor Policy           | `crowdstrike_sensor_policy` : `ControlPolicy` |

+Only hosts that have been seen within past 30 days are maintained.

 ## Relationships

 The following relationships are created/mapped: